 Also, be sure to have the wider, better-looking hole edges facing out, the narrow edges will face inward.
 This also becomes a nice little arm rest.

 Step 6.
-Glue The Back Support Cinder Blocks To The Seating Blocks
+Glue The Supporting Back Cinder Blocks To The Seating Blocks

 Add glue at the back of the block at the back and then place a block sitting in a vertical position.